 Wireless networking on campus is funded primarily through Student Technology Fee and focuses on providing general student access.
 Wireless performance is not guaranteed in administrative settings.
 For applications of wireless networking in instructional or administrative settings (classrooms or offices), please contact the Help Desk to initiate a consultation.
 Employees will need up-to-date antivirus software to utilize campus network services, including Wi-Fi from a personal computer.

-If you are organizing a group event that includes a large number of attendees, you may request guest accounts in bulk by submitting a Bulk Wi-Fi Guest Account Request.
-Sponsored guest accounts remain active for up to seven days at a time.
+For events with a large number of attendees, you may request guest accounts in bulk by submitting a Bulk Wi-Fi Guest Account Request.
+ICIT requests 4 weeks lead time for bulk guest account creation.

 If you have a guest attending an event, camp or conference at UW-Whitewater who needs access to lab and/or classroom computer, you may request access by submitting a Computer Guest Access Request.
 Computer guest accounts may remain active for up to seven days.